Salad in a Mason Jar

 • Peel and rinse all vegetables.

-• Pat them DRY with paper towel to get all moisture out.
+• Pat them DRY with paper towels to get all moisture out.
+Or spin them in a salad spinner.

 • Slice onions, green peppers, carrots, celery.
 Pat the slices dry again and place in bottom of mason jars.